zhiyuanMA/zhiyuanMA.github.io/_posts/2017-01-10-spring-booter.md

 There are 3 annotations, `Cacheable`, `CachePut` and `CacheEvict`.

 `Cacheable` for the simple select method, `CachePut` for the update or add method and `CacheEvict` for the delete method.

-All of them need a attribute `value` which indicate the `cache-names` in the `application.properties`, and attribute `key` for the keyword in the cache, I set the same keyword in my [code](https://github.com/zhiyuanMA/spring-booter/blob/master/src/main/java/me/zhiyuan/spring/booter/service/BooterServiceImpl.java) to make the caching work better.
+All of them need a attribute `value` which indicate the `cache-names` in the `application.properties`, and attribute `key` for the keyword in the cache, I set the same keyword in my [code](https://github.com/zhiyuanMA/spring-booter/blob/master/src/main/java/me/zhiyuan/spring/booter/service/BooterServiceImpl.java) to make the cache work better.

 You can check out the whole codes from [here](https://github.com/zhiyuanMA/spring-booter).